Toby-420/Sneezy-Ninja/README.md

 # Sneezy-Ninja
-A game made with SDL2
+A game made with SDL2/OpenGL

+OpenGL will be added later on.